Karl Jaspers Forum, Target Article 16, 16 March 1999

 However, I insist that one should not mix materialism and

-idealism in an eclectic way in any particular research,
+idealism in an eclectic way, in any particular study,

 just because some things seem to look better one way than